How to start a business in Ghana (PART ONE)

 The following is a list of the critical financial statements to include in this section.

 Historical financial data: If you own an established business, you should supply historical data related to your company’s performance.

-Prospective financial data: All businesses, whether startup or established, should provide prospective financial data.
+Prospective financial data: All businesses, whether a startup or established, should provide prospective financial data.
 With all these information penned down, your business idea is now becoming a reality.

 Step five: Seek business training and assistance

-The best way to prepare yourself and your business for long-term success is to get business training and help.
+The best way to prepare yourself and your business for long-term success are to get business training and help.
 Gaining an in-depth knowledge of the type of business venture you are about to embark on is very crucial for your future.

 They will help you get different skills and strategies for running a business.